falaxx/FdF/README.md

 ## Description

-The goal of the project is output 3D and interactive representation of a map file given as an argument map as wireframes.
+The goal of the project is output 3D and interactive representation of a map file given as an argument as wireframes.
 ![](fdf.gif)

 ## Installation